ManuelBilbao/ethrex/README.md

 ## 📚 References and acknowledgements

-The following links, repos, companies and projects have been important in the development of this repo, we have learned a lot from them and want to thank and acknowledge them.
+The following links, repos, companies and  have been important in the development of this repo, we have learned a lot from them and want to thank and acknowledge them.

 - [Ethereum](https://ethereum.org/en/)
 - [Starkware](https://starkware.co/)